The North Atlantic right whale, which lives and hunts in Canadian waters, is one of the most endangered species of large whales in the world.

 4 Fisheries and Oceans Canada.
 (2018).
 Engagement on the Science-Base Whale Review-A Summary of What Was Heard.
 Government of Canada.

 5 Fisheries and Oceans Canada.
-(2022).
-Government of Canada Announces 2022 North Atlantic Right Whale Protection Measures.
+(2023).
+Transport Canada actions taken to date to protect North Atlantic right whales.
 Government of Canada.

 6 Transport Canada.
 (2022).
 Protecting the North Atlantic Right Whale: Speed Restriction measures in the Gulf of St. Lawrence – SSB No.: 09/2022.
 Government of Canada.